Xon/XenForo-PostFloodTweaks/README.md

 - Post Reply - Enable Per node rate limiting
 - Post Reply - Per node post rate limiting - delay between posts in seconds
 - Post Reply - General rate limiting - delay between posts in seconds
+- Like - Enable Per thread rate limiting
+- Like - Per thread rate limiting - delay between posts in seconds
+- Like - Enable Per node rate limiting
+- Like - Per node post rate limiting - delay between posts in seconds
+- Like - General rate limiting - delay between posts in seconds

-This permits the posting rate to be managed per node, and per user group.
+This permits the posting/Liking rate to be managed per node, and per user group.
 The number is the delay in seconds between posts.

 Minimum supported delay is 1 second.
 A value of zero disables that rate limiter (ie falls through to the next check), and a value of unlimited causes it to be the equivalent of zero seconds delay